nick-fenech7204/SaaS-SEO-Leadgen-Start-up/README.md

 This is helpful in understanding what data is accessible with a subscription, and how to send the post requests correctly for the many different methods.

 ### Disclaimer
 This solution is provided as an example of a business use case for SEO lead generation and enrichment.
-It demonstrates how to structure workflows for keyword research, SERP crawling, lead qualification, and contact enrichment using AI and third-party APIs.
-This repository can be used as a reference or starting point for similar applications in digital marketing and SEO outreach.
+This repository can be used as a reference or starting point for similar applications in digital marketing and SEO outreach or even a jumping off point for a future SaaS soultion.